AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 The operations provided by :ada:`Suspension_Object` are faster than protected entries, and noticeably so.
 However, that performance difference is due to the fact that :ada:`Suspension_Object` provides so much less capability than entries.
-In particular there is no notion of protected actions, nor expressive entry barriers for condition synchronization, nor parameters to pass data while synchronized.
+In particular, there is no notion of protected actions, nor expressive entry barriers for condition synchronization, nor parameters to pass data while synchronized.
 Most importantly, there is no caller queue, so at most one caller can be